 \textit{Example.} Consider an ML model trained to predict the stage of cancer in a cell.
 Suppose the model is calibrated only with respect to its most confident prediction, i.e., if it assigns a probability of $p\%$ to early-stage cancer, then about $p\%$ of the instances receiving such a score are indeed early-stage cancer.
 Although this might appear sufficient for decision-making~\citep{DBLP:conf/icml/GuoPSW17}, inaccurate probability estimates for less frequent classes can be critical: failing to approximate the likelihood of rare transitional states---such as cells halfway between benign and malignant---might hide patterns about tumor progression.

 Hence, stronger notions for multiclass calibration have been proposed.
-One example is \textit{strong calibration}~\citep{DBLP:conf/aistats/VaicenaviciusWA19}, which enforces alignment across the full probability vector.
-However, existing multiclass calibration notions do not consider any form of distance among instances, making them prone to \textit{proximity bias}~\citep{DBLP:conf/nips/XiongDKW0XH23}, whereby predictions for instances in sparsely populated regions of the decision space are more likely to be poorly calibrated.
-In high-stakes settings, these are precisely the cases where one requires trustworthy predictions to avoid biased treatment.
+One example is \textit{strong calibration}~\citep{DBLP:conf/aistats/VaicenaviciusWA19}, which requires alignment across the full probability vector.
+However, existing multiclass calibration notions do not consider distances among instances, making them prone to \textit{proximity bias}~\citep{DBLP:conf/nips/XiongDKW0XH23}, whereby predictions for instances in sparsely populated regions of the decision space are more likely to be poorly calibrated.
+This reveals a structural limitation of existing multiclass calibration notions and motivates the need for definitions that explicitly incorporate geometric structure.

 \textbf{Our Contributions.} In this work, we tackle this shortcoming by framing multiclass calibration from a ``local'' perspective.
 More precisely, $(i)$ in \cref{sec:defining} we introduce the notion of \textit{Multi-Class Local-Calibration}, which leverages true empirical frequencies in the neighborhoods of inputs to assess model reliability across the decision-space, and we connect it to \textit{strong calibration}; $(ii)$ we provide theoretical insights on existing pitfalls of current evaluation metrics when applied to multiclass local calibration (Sections~\ref{sec:evaluating} -~\ref{sec:error_nn}); $(iii)$ in \cref{sec:lcn} we propose a new neural network calibration method called LoCal Nets~(\LCN{}s), which exploits the Jensen-Shannon distance to align predicted probabilities and local estimates of class frequencies, while enforcing denser feature representations (Figure~\ref{fig:arch_and_2d}); $(iv)$ we evaluate our approach against existing competitors (\cref{sec:exp}), showing how our method improves over local calibration metrics and keeps competitive performance at the global level.